merenlab/merenlab.org/software/index.md

 ## Illumina Utilities Library

 <div class="quotable">
-A lightweighted and high-performance library to analyze raw Illumina data.
+A lightweight and high-performance library to analyze raw Illumina data.
 It contains programs for demultiplexing, quality filtering, and mergeing partially or fully overlapping reads.
 Illumina utils has been a core component of the sequencing operations at the MBL.
 The source code, installation instructions and examples are available through its GitHub repository:
 <br />
 <br />
 <a href="https://github.com/meren/illumina-utils">https://github.com/meren/illumina-utils</a>